When Purchasing Property, Think Single-family Vs. Multi-family

 You’re tenant dependent.
 You’ll be locked into a more limited income stream when your sole renter is your single source of income, and a vacancy of the home results in total loss of revenue.

 Better short-term benefit.
 Homes offer a better exit strategy.
-Unlike owner-occupied dwellings, investing in single family home can out-perform the financial gains made by multi-family properties — in the near term — because the home usually appreciates in value more quickly.
+Unlike owner-occupied dwellings, investing in a single-family home can out-perform the financial gains made by multi-family properties — in the near-term — because the home usually appreciates in value more quickly.